 Whilst all air fryers work with the same technology, there might be slightly different safety information depending on the brand and manufacturer.
 To be on the safe side, ensure you first read the entire manual and have understood any safety requirements for your device.

-Can you steam food in an air fryer?
+Can you Boil Water in an Air Fryer?

 Keep water away from the electronic parts of your air fryer at all times and never submerge an air fryer in water.